gumho/check-server/README.md

 1. If using minikube, execute `eval $(minikube docker-env)` to enable consuming images from your local Docker daemon.
 Otherwise skip this step.

-2. Navigate to `helm` directory and run `helm install ./check-server`.
+2. Navigate to `helm` directory and run `helm install <name> ./check-server`.
+Replace `<name>` with your release name.
 NOTE: If you pushed your image to a remote repository, append:

         --set image.pullPolicy=IfNotPresent --set image.repository=<your external image>